How to install a vanity unit

 Changing a vanity unit will give your bathroom a fresh look

 In this guide we'll show you how to install a vanity unit and wall cabinet in your bathroom.
-With our easy to follow steps you can easily update the look of your bathroom.
+With our easy to follow steps, updating the look of your bathroom is simple.

 Turn off the electrical power and water at the mains before you start work on the electrical or water circuits.